-Enter the BIOS setup and modify the boot sequence so that the PC starts first from disk C:
+.
+To fix this, enter the BIOS setup and modify the boot sequence so that the PC gives preference to disk C: during startup.

-If it is a newly installed hard disk, it is normal for this message to appear.
-To solve the problem you only have to insert the system installation CD (usually Windows), then reboot and make sure that the CD-ROM drive is the first one in the boot sequence defined in the BIOS setup.
+.
+This is normal, and is easily repaired.
+You simply need to insert the system installation CD (usually Windows) into the PC, then reboot.
+When doing so, make sure that the CD-ROM drive is the first one in the boot sequence defined in the BIOS setup.

-Open the Central Processing Unit (CPU) and verify that the power to the hard disk is connected and the flat cable is well pressed, on the side of the disk and on the side of the motherboard.
+.
+Open the Central Processing Unit (CPU) and verify that the power to the hard disk is connected and that the flat cable is sufficiently pressed on both sides.

-System files that may be necessary for the startup of the PC may have been removed or are corrupted or the disk boot sector is corrupted.
-To find out, start the PC with a system diskette or the Windows installation CD-ROM (via the Recovery Console) and when you have started, type "Dir C:" to see if you can access the contents of the disk C:.
-If it is possible, then it is simply a problem of files, now you only have to execute the command:
+.
+To find out, start the PC with a system disk or the Windows installation CD-ROM (via the Recovery Console).
+When you have started, type "Dir C:" to see if you can access the contents of Disk C:.
+If it is possible, then entering the following code will rectify the issue:

-The hard disk might be corrupted or the partition might be damaged: if the hard disk was not detected in the BIOS setup.
-If it is detected, try reinstalling the system with the installation CD, reformatting it, or recovering the partition using a utility.
+or the partition has been damaged.
+If the hard disk was detected, try reinstalling or reformatting the system with the installation CD; you could also try recovering the partition using a utility.

 Image: © Oleksandr Yuhlchek - Shutterstock.com